 CCpilot XA and CCpilot XS devices illustrated below are the standard models.
-Panel mounted variants of those models are similar but have different front mechanics that supports mounting in a flat panel cutout.
+Panel mounted variants of those models are similar but with the additional option to be mounted in a flat panel cutout.

 2.1.
 CCpilot XA overview

 On the front side of the device there is a 7" display with a PCAP touch-screen, buttons for device on/off control as well as display brightness adjustment.
 There is also a buzzer, a Status LED indicator and a light sensor.